gabeklein/expressive-mvc/README.md

 With deep-state, you can create and use javascript classes as controllers (via hooks) within any, or many, React components.

 When built-in methods on a `Controller` class are used, an instance is either found or created, specially for the mounted component *(your View)*.
-By noting what's accessed at render, the hook *(a Controller)* can keep values up-to-date with properties defined by your class *(the Model)*.
+By noting what's used at render, the hook *(a Controller)* can keep values up-to-date, following properties defined by your class *(the Model)*.

 This behavior combines with actions, computed properties, events, and the component itself allowing for a [(real this time)](https://stackoverflow.com/a/10596138) **M**odel-**V**iew-**C**ontroller development pattern.